Tickets for THE LUME Indianapolis also give you full access to the Newfields Campus.

 Throughout the seasons, we provide complimentary admission tickets to community partners inviting our neighbors to visit Newfields for programs for families and a chance to engage with art and nature.

 We love to see guests having a great time at Newfields.
 To help make sure your visit is outstanding, we’ve compiled a list of tips and other helpful information.
 If we can assist in any additional way, please feel free to contact us at 317-923-1331.

-- Free parking is available in the main surface lot or in the underground parking garage.
-Bus parking spots also available in the main lot.
+- Free parking is available in the main surface lot.
+Bus parking spots are also available in the main lot.

 - We look forward to greeting you inside our Welcome Center.
 Start your visit here.
-Welcome Center staff will provide your ticket, renew your membership, talk about daily tours, or share their favorite program of the day.
+Welcome Center staff will scan your ticket, answer questions about your membership, talk about daily tours, or share their favorite program of the day.

 - Free WiFi is available throughout the Museum building and Lilly House.
 If you are interested in the schedule of the day visit our calendar.

 - The Clowes Pavilion is now open for guests to enjoy.

 Help Us Protect the Art

 - We understand the desire to touch works of art that intrigue you.
 You can help us preserve the art by not touching, even the smallest touch can irreparably harm the works.
 We do have some interactive works on every floor, be sure to ask a docent for locations.